AI assistant — not human

 Note: Fabric capacity can be paused when not in use to reduce costs.
 EPC Group helps organizations optimize capacity utilization through scheduling and workload management.

-The quality of Power BI Copilot responses is directly proportional to the quality of your semantic model.
-Copilot interprets natural language by mapping it to your model's tables, columns, measures, and relationships.
-Poorly structured models produce unreliable or confusing results.
+The quality of Power BI Copilot responses depends on the quality of your semantic model.
+Copilot interprets natural language by mapping it to your model's:

 Copilot respects RLS filters.
 Users only see data they have permission to access, even through natural language queries.